Menu

 Pros

 Buyers appreciate the unique round shape of the table.
-Non-slip table mat is extremely easy to clean.
+The non-slip table mat is extremely easy to clean.
 Rubber feet offered for table traction.
-Grooming arm is slightly adjustable.
+The grooming arm is slightly adjustable.
 Table can be placed and used on any flat surface.

 Cons